mike182uk/playlist-pipeline/README.md

 #### Obtaining your own access token

-You will have needed to have given `playlist-pipeline` permission to access your account before you can obtain an access token manually.
+You will have needed to have given your Spotify app permission to access your account before you can obtain an access token manually.
 Once you have done this you can follow the guides here to retrieve an access token:

 https://developer.spotify.com/documentation/general/guides/authorization-guide/